+ABY 34.
 Rey sat with her back to him, watching the red fireball sun sink into the sea.
 Luke could tell by the way she hunched her shoulders that she was trying to fold in on herself, to retreat from the world.
-She went to ground like this any time a vision came to her, and they came with greater frequency now that he’d taught her to meditate and to control her connection to the Force.
+She went to ground like this any time a vision came to her, and they came with greater frequency now that he’d successfully taught her to meditate and to control her connection to the Force.
 She was ready for that crucial step in her training, but he wished she hadn’t been.

 He pulled his hood up against the stiffening breeze that buffeted the island crags.
-“Do you want to talk about it?” he asked his young padawan, dreading the conversation that would come next.
+“You saw him again,” he said with a sigh of resignation, dreading the conversation that would come next.

 Luke pushed back against the ache in his heart, but it would never let him go.
-He always knew the object of her visions before she ever said a word.
-He could deal with her despair at being abandoned on Jakku as a child – and all the pent up bitter questions – better than he could with the shadow that lurked in her tattered memories.
+He always knew the subject of her visions before she ever said a word.
+He could deal with her despair at being abandoned on Jakku as a child – and all the pent up bitter questions – better than he could with the shadow that lurked in the Force.

-“The boy,” he acknowledged flatly, folding his arms into his robes.
+“My nephew,” he acknowledged flatly, folding his arms into his robes.
 “Did he speak to you?”

-The boy was no longer faceless to her.
-She could see his features now, although they still meant nothing to her.
+She recalled his features now in her mind.
 He was long and lanky, maybe about fourteen in the vision – although it was hard to tell with boys – with a long nose and a tousle of black hair that hid his large ears.
 She couldn’t decide on the color of his eyes.
 Sometimes they were the earthy brown of peat, but more often they reflected the churning greens and grays of the sea.

 Rey still didn’t turn around.
 “I saw him so clearly this time.
 It was like he was right in front of me.
 He kept breaking things…sort of.
 Well, he didn’t mean to….”
 Her voice trailed off.
 She knew she was rambling.
 She took a deep breath.
 “He was with some kids playing hoverball, only he wasn’t playing.
 He was just leaning against an old stone wall.
 He wasn’t even watching them.
 All of a sudden, this dark cloud spread over the field.
 One of the kids told him to go back inside so the sun would come out.

 “Then he was in a class, I think, looking at star charts through a holo projector.
-It started going crazy, spinning faster and faster, until all the kids were laughing.
+The stars started going crazy, spinning faster and faster, until all the kids were laughing.
 The teacher told him to step back, but it wouldn’t stop.
 Finally, she took him out of the room.”

 She fell silent for such a long while that Luke thought she had finished and had slipped back into a meditative state.
-Relieved that the Force hadn’t revealed what he didn’t want her to see, he started to move off toward the stone huts that were their home when her quiet voice brought him up short.
+Relieved that the Force hadn’t revealed what he didn’t want her to see, he started to move off toward his stone hut when her quiet voice brought him up short.
 He turned.